grand-mother/data_challenge1/README.md

 * Use the [ZHAireSInputGenerator.py](https://github.com/grand-mother/data_challenge1/blob/main/ZHAireSInputGenerator.py) to generate input
 * Use [ZHAireS](https://github.com/mjtueros/ZHAireS-Python) to generate traces from the input
 * Use [ZHAireSRawToGRANDROOT.py](https://github.com/grand-mother/grand/blob/dev_io_root/examples/io/ZHAireSRawToGRANDROOT.py) to convert traces to the ROOT format (this is in dev_io_root branch, not the master yet)
+* *Same should be repeated for CoREAS when the CoREAS to ROOT script is ready*

 ## Deadline

-Somewhere in early September 2022.
+Some time in early September 2022 (to be refined later depending on progress).

 ## Discussion

 * For specific bugs/issues, please use this repository's Issues function.
-* For more general discussion, please use (SLACK or Github discussion?)
+* For more general discussion, please use [Github Discussions](https://github.com/grand-mother/data_challenge1/discussions)
 * For ROOT format and GRANDlib interfaces to it ask Lech Piotrowski
 * For ZHAireS ask Matias Tueros